How To Have a Hydrating Facial At Home

 P. S. If you never tried a cleansing oil, or looking for the best one, I highly recommend the DHC Deep Cleansing Oil!
 It’s a legendary cleansing oil for face, highly praised in skincare communities and it’s just insanely good!
 They say that 1 bottle of this oil is bought every 10 seconds worldwide – that’s pretty impressive as well.

-Exfoliation is an important step in any facial, and it removes the dead skin cells to reveal a fresh complexion.
-You can choose a face scrub with exfoliating beads for physical exfoliation, but make sure that the beads are soft and spherical because some scrubs have irritating particles (I’m looking at you, St. Ives apricot scrub).
+Exfoliation is an important step of your hydrating facial, as it removes the dead skin cells to reveal a fresh complexion.
+You can choose a gentle face scrub with exfoliating beads for physical exfoliation, but make sure that the beads are soft and spherical – some scrubs have irritating particles (I’m looking at you, St. Ives apricot scrub).

-A better option is to opt for a scrub with AHAs and BHAs to gently remove the top layer of the skin via chemical exfoliation, and your face will be instantly brightened.
-Neutrogena has a great facial polish in its Bright Boost line:
+A better option is a scrub with AHAs and BHAs to gently remove the top layer of the skin via chemical exfoliation, to make your face instantly brighter.

 Focus on the nose and chin while exfoliating and use a gentle circular motion.

-A good steaming session in your hydrating facial will help to soften the skin and opens up the pores, which helps reduce blackheads and prepares your skin for hydrating products.
+A good steaming session in your hydrating facial will help to soften the skin and open up the pores, which helps to reduce blackheads and prepare your skin for hydrating products.

 Fill a bowl with hot water, position your face 10 inches above the bowl, and cover your head with a towel.
 You can add a few drops of essential oils, a few branches of fresh thyme or simply orange slices for an enhanced experience.

 4) Massage your skin

-No facial can be complete without a relaxing face massage that relieves all the tension!
-This step is essential to improve blood circulation and muscle tone.
+No hydrating facial can be complete without a relaxing face massage that relieves all the tension!
+This step is essential to improve blood circulation and muscle tone in your face.